Dresden under water withdrawal ban: heat and drought strike!

 Ab 1.
 Juli 2023 gilt in Dresden ein Wasserentnahmeverbot aufgrund anhaltender Trockenheit.
 Informationen zu Ausnahmen und Strafen.

 From July 1, 2023, a water withdrawal ban will apply in Dresden due to persistent drought.
-Information on exceptions and punishments.
-(Symbolbild/NAG)
+Information about exceptions and penalties.

 Dresden under water withdrawal ban: heat and drought strike!

-From Tuesday, July 1, 2023, it will be over in Dresden with the carefree water withdrawal.
-The city has pronounced a comprehensive ban on water that comes into force due to the continuing drought.
-On hot summer days like this, pumping from rivers, lakes and streams is prohibited throughout the city.
+From Tuesday, July 1, 2023, carefree water extraction will be over in Dresden.
+The city has imposed a comprehensive ban on water abstraction, which comes into force due to the ongoing drought.
+On hot summer days like these, pumping from rivers, lakes and streams is prohibited throughout the city.
 Even scooping with hand vessels will no longer be allowed.
-The city administration, represented by René Herold, the head of the environmental office, underlined the urgency of this measure in a press release.
-It indicates the combination of missing precipitation and high evaporation, which leads to almost complete drying out of many waters.
+The city administration, represented by René Herold, head of the environmental office, emphasized the urgency of this measure in a press release.
+He points to the combination of a lack of precipitation and high evaporation, which leads to the almost complete drying out of many bodies of water.

-Compliance with the ban is not only useful, but also necessary.
-Anyone who violates this threatens a fine.
-The city has decided that the water withdrawal ban applies up to and including October 31, 2023.
-Fortunately, the groundwater levels are currently still in the normal fluctuation area, which is why a restriction of basic water use is not necessary.
-Nevertheless, lower groundwater levels, as were observed in 2019 and 2020, cannot be recognized at the moment.
+Compliance with the ban is not only sensible, but also necessary.
+Anyone who violates this will face a fine.
+The city has decided that the water withdrawal ban will apply until October 31, 2023.
+Fortunately, groundwater levels are currently still within the normal range of fluctuation, which is why it is not necessary to restrict groundwater use.
+However, lower groundwater levels, as observed in 2019 and 2020, are currently not evident.

-The current situation is alarming: many waters in Dresden have already shrunk or dried almost.
-The environmental office has observed that drought is a serious problem.
-In the coming weeks there is no weather improvement in sight, which is not exactly easier for the situation.
-It is therefore of crucial importance for the Dresdeners to carefully use the water resources and avoid unnecessary withdrawals to protect the remaining water sources.
+The current situation is alarming: many bodies of water in Dresden have already shrunk significantly or have almost dried up.
+The Environment Agency has observed that drought is a serious problem.
+There is no improvement in the weather in sight in the coming weeks, which doesn't make the situation any easier.
+It is therefore crucial for Dresden residents to use water resources carefully and avoid unnecessary withdrawals in order to conserve remaining water sources.

-viewed in a larger context, such developments are not just a local problem.
-According to a project of the Federal Environment Agency , the effects of climate change on water availability in Germany are already being researched.
-The aim is to analyze the water resources and the floor water balance and to develop solutions to avoid usage conflicts.
-Because this problem affects all of us and will continue to gain importance in the coming years due to climate change.
+Viewed in a larger context, such developments are not just a local problem.
+According to a project by Federal Environment Agency The effects of climate change on water availability in Germany are already being researched.
+The aim is to analyze the water supply and the soil water balance and to develop solutions to avoid usage conflicts.
+Because this problem affects us all and will become even more important in the coming years due to climate change.

-In the face of these challenges, it is important to deal responsibly with our water resources.
+In the face of these challenges, it is important to use our water resources responsibly.
 Even if the ban is initially subject to strict rules, it is necessary to preserve the quality of life and nature in Dresden.
-Especially in a summer that shows once again how fragile our water balance has become.
+Especially in a summer that once again shows how fragile our water balance has become.